Geometry, the site of form and function, may resist its innate rules to offer a sense of liberation, allowing elaboration,...

 WHAT WE DO

-To enquire about collecting, curatorial projects, courses, and collaborations please contact us.
+Contact us about about collecting, curatorial projects, courses, and collaborations.